 California Alzheimer's Disease Centers (CADCs)

 The CADCs play a critical role in building a vital workforce for the growing needs of the state through training physicians, nurses, physician’s assistants, health care professionals and research investigators.
-Since 2000, over 541,000 professionals and students have received training and education at the centers.

 Any individual with symptoms of memory loss, disorientation and confusion may contact one of the Centers for an evaluation.
 Patients may be self-referred or referred by a family member, private physician or community agency.

 Payment for Services

 Most of the costs of the services and diagnostic tests are covered by insurance.
 Medicare, Medi-Cal and supplemental or private insurance are accepted.
 Unless prior arrangements for financial assistance are made with the Center, patients or their families are responsible for fees not covered by insurance.